Kushagra-singh-NEU/Kushagra-singh-NEU/README.md

   - PySpark, Airflow, Snowflake
 - **Machine Learning:**
   - Linear and Logistic Regression, Lasso and Ridge Regression, Clustering Algorithms

+# Professional Experience

+## Sky Technosoft, India

+### Data Engineer | Sep 2021 - Aug 2021

+- Engineered end-to-end data pipelines using Python, PySpark, Airflow, and SQL, achieving a 21% reduction in runtime.
+- Ensured heightened data quality and consistency through robust integrity checks.
+- Crafted data warehousing solutions, creating SQL scripts and delivering functional documentation for self-service Business Intelligence on Talent data.
+- Executed quality assurance tests on new integrations in SQL Server, enhancing data governance and reliability from multiple sources by 12%.
+- Excelled in Tableau, leveraging advanced data visualization skills to enhance understanding of complex data trends and patterns, resulting in a 15% improvement in actionable insights and decision-making accuracy.

+### Business Analyst Intern | Jan 2021 - Aug 2021

+- Spearheaded the design and management of a Redshift data warehouse, driving a 30% improvement in BI reporting.
+- Enhanced business requirements analysis through complex SQL queries.

 ## 🚀 Featured Projects